alonswartz/notesium/README.md

 - Blazingly fast and powerful search.
 - Preview notes and links, with line highlighting where relevant.
-- Explore notes, their links, and clusters with the force graph view.
+- Visualize the relationships between notes with an interactive graph view.
 - Create and edit notes with your own editor or the embedded web app.
 - No need to think about file names or folder locations.
 - Instantly create a new note with a keybinding.